Ralph Regula: Early life

 Regula was born in Beach City, Ohio on December 3, 1924.
 He served in the United States Navy during World War II.
 After his service, he attended Mount Union College using his GI Bill.
 He met his wife, the former Mary Rogusky, while at Mount Union.
 After graduating in 1948, he became a schoolteacher while studying at the William McKinley College of Law in Canton.
+He was an Episcopalian.

 Career

 He was elected to the Ohio Board of Education and served on that body from 1960 to 1964.
 He was elected to the Ohio House of Representatives in 1964 and served one term before winning a seat in the State Senate.

 In 1972, President Richard Nixon nominated longtime 16th district Congressman Frank T. Bow as the United States Ambassador to Panama, which opened the door for Regula to run for the seat.
 Regula went on to win 18 terms in Congress.

 Regula was ranking minority member of the House Appropriations Subcommittee for Labor, Health, Human Services and Education funding in the 110th Congress.
 The subcommittee's budget, the largest discretionary domestic account, was over $140 billion.
 Regula, a former teacher and principal, was a Congressional leader in pushing for alternative solutions in improving reading skills, developing teacher training and increasing Pell Grant funding so that poorer and middle class students can obtain two and four year degrees.
 He increased by millions of dollars the amount of federal money committed to research in fighting cancer, heart disease and birth defects.
-Regula was a member of the moderate Republican Main Street Partnership and supports stem cell research.
+Regula was a member of the moderate Republican Main Street Partnership and supported stem cell research.

 Regula was also a Congressional leader in alternative energy sources.
 He was an early champion of fuel cell technology and he has directed federal funding back to his home state, Ohio, which is recognized as a national leader in fuel cell research and development.